Rich-Harris/Points/README.md

 * Stylesheets are added after `DOMContentLoaded`
 * The DOM changes in certain ways (e.g. toggling between active and inactive in the following case: `canvas.active { touch-action: none; } canvas.inactive { touch-action: auto }`)

-Toolkitchen's polyfill acknowledges these difficulties and proposes an alternative, namely adding a `touch-action="none"` attribute to nodes that should receive pointer events and using mutation observers where possible to keep track of changes.
+Polymer's polyfill acknowledges these difficulties and proposes an alternative, namely adding a `touch-action="none"` attribute to nodes that should receive pointer events and using mutation observers where possible to keep track of changes.
 This is a smart idea, but I'm not sure I like adding a non-standard property to compensate for the lack of a standard property.

 Furthermore there is some ambiguity in how `touch-action` is interpreted:

 * Hand.js fires pointer events whether `touch-action` is `auto` or `none` (it ignores `pan-x` and `pan-y`), but prevents the default event in the `none` case
-* Toolkitchen does **not** fire events when `touch-action` is `auto`, otherwise it fires events and prevents event defaults.
+* Polymer does **not** fire events when `touch-action` is `auto`, otherwise it fires events and prevents event defaults.
 It respects the `pan-x` and `pan-y` values.
 This is potentially problematic since you may want to respond to the user tapping on elements *without* preventing panning/zooming when the user initially touches that element then subsequently drags their finger.
 * Pointer.js disregards `touch-action` altogether.

 None of these solutions accurately reflect the specification, which (if I'm reading it correctly - it's not the clearest piece of English ever written!) allows user agents to initially dispatch pointer events regardless of `touch-action` but then stop dispatching pointer events (after dispatching a `pointercancel` event) *if the user agent determines it should execute a default behaviour*.
 Unfortunately, we have no good way of determining whether a default behaviour has been initiated.